trottar/scrivener-latex/PhDThesis.md

 \input{figures/texs/fig:2-4_shms_cal.tex}

-The HMS and SHMS calorimeters are made of several stacked layers of thick lead blocks to ensure that nearly all the scattered particle’s incident radiation is captured \cite{mkrtchyan_lead-glass_2013}.
+The HMS and SHMS calorimeters are made of several stacked layers of thick lead blocks to ensure that nearly all the scattered particle’s incident radiation is captured [\cite{mkrtchyan_lead-glass_2013}].
 This block stack is tilted by a a few degrees (5$\degree$ for the HMS and 2$\degree$ for the SHMS) relative to the central ray of the spectrometer so that the losses due to particles passing through the gaps between blocks can be minimized.
 The HMS uses 52 TF-1 lead glass 10 cm thick blocks for the shower.
 It has a radiation length of ~14.6.
 The SHMS uses 28 TF-1 lead glass 10 cm thick blocks for the pre-shower and 224 F-101 lead glass 50 cm thick blocks for the shower.
 The pre-shower has a radiation length of 3.6 and the shower has a radiation length of 18.

-## Trigger Logic and Data Acquisition{#Section-2.6}
+\markedsection{Trigger Logic and Data Acquisition}{Trigger Logic and Data Acquisition}\label{Chapter-2-6}

 The hardware trigger system is one of the main components of the data acquisition.
 It is used to filter real events from likely backgrounds by reducing the high rates and electronic deadtime while keeping the trigger efficiency high.
 Each detector’s discriminated signal, whether that be from PMTs or drift chambers, are digitized with high speed ADCs or time-to-digital converters (TDCs).
 FADC250 with 16 channel ADC modules, running with a 4 ns period, are used to digitize the discriminated signals from the calorimeters, Cerenkov detectors and hodoscopes.
 CAEN V1190A TDCs with 128 channels each are used to digitized discriminated signals with 100 ps of resolution, which are used by hodoscopes and drift chambers.
 The discriminated signals are alos processed by the scalers, which are essentially counters, that keep track of the accumulated number of events.
 These are daisy-chained scalers where the output of one scaler is connected to the input of the next scaler, forming a linear chain.
 Once the analog signals are digitized and saved in the scalers, Read-Out Controllers (ROCs) buffer the data, storing it temporarily before transferring it to the data acquisition system (DAQ).
 Most of the ADC/TDCs are read out by ROCs located in the Hall C Counting House Electronics Room.
 The exceptions being, the HMS/SHMS drift chamber TDCs and SHMS shower ADCs are read out by ROCs in their own respective detector huts (see figure \ref{fig:2-5_shms_trigger}).
-The Trigger Interface (TI) module then communicates the digitized detector signals and scaler information from the ROCs to the trigger logic for analysis and comparison against the predefined trigger conditions \cite{pooser_private_2018} \cite{yero_hall_2019}.
+The Trigger Interface (TI) module then communicates the digitized detector signals and scaler information from the ROCs to the trigger logic for analysis and comparison against the predefined trigger conditions [\cite{pooser_private_2018}] [\cite{yero_hall_2019}].

 \input{figures/texs/fig:2-5_shms_trigger.tex}